KS ROW Rybnik

-ŻKS ROW Rybnik, also known as ROW Rybnik, is a Polish motorcycle speedway team based in Rybnik, which currently competes in 1.
-Liga.
+Klub Sportowy ROW Rybnik, also known as ROW Rybnik, is a Polish motorcycle speedway team based in Rybnik, which currently competes in Ekstraliga (speedway).

 Rybnik is one of the oldest and most successful teams in Polish speedway having won the league championship on twelve occasions.
 ROW is one of the several clubs of the once united ROW Rybnik multi-sports club.